shoreagents/shoreagents-ai-monorepo/GUNTING-COMPLETE-ONBOARDING-SYSTEM-DOCUMENTATION.md

 ### Phase 5: Staff Access

 **After Completion:**
-- ✅ Staff can now access `/profile` (full profile page)
+- Γ£à Staff can now access `/profile` (full profile page)
-- ✅ Staff dashboard shows complete data
+- Γ£à Staff dashboard shows complete data
-- ✅ Staff can see assigned company
+- Γ£à Staff can see assigned company
-- ✅ Staff can clock in/out for shifts
+- Γ£à Staff can clock in/out for shifts
-- ✅ Staff can access all system features
+- Γ£à Staff can access all system features
-- ✅ Leave credits initialized (0 for probation, 12 for regular)
+- Γ£à Leave credits initialized (0 for probation, 12 for regular)

 ---

-## 📁 Database Schema
+## ≡ƒôü Database Schema

 ### Core Tables